eugeneiwu/cordova-plugin-sketch/README.md

 - inputType (optional)
 - inputData (optional)

+NEW

+- showStrokeWidthSelect - 1 | 0
+- showColorSelect - 1 | 0
+- setStrokeWidth - Any Int, Sytem can provice from 1 - 24
+- toolbarBgColor - HEX like #FFFFFF (no short allowed like #FFF)
+- toolbarTextColor - HEX like #FA2000 (no short allowed like #FFF)

 The destinationType is the return image type, the available options are: DATA_URL, FILE_URI.
 If DestinationType is DATA_URL the plugin will return a string.
 If the DestinationType is FILE_URI, the plugin will return a file URI.
 The default is DATA_URL.

 The EncodingType is the return image encode type, the available options are: JPEG, PNG.
 The plugin will encode the return image based on EncodingType.
 If you didn't define EncodingType, the plugin will return a PNG format image.